slatedocs/slate/source/index.html.md

 In addition, to help developers build and test end-to-end applications, we offer a series of data across all endpoints: `Games`, `Players`, `Team` and `Stats` for a specific player.

-For testing, we provide data for <span style="color:red"> Tom Brady </span> for free on testnet.
+For testing, we provide data for **Tom Brady** for free on testnet.

 ## NBA Testnet API